Deaf Awareness Week 2nd – 8th May 2022

 Deaf-initely Women also provides supported volunteer and work experience opportunities for deaf women.
 Volunteer opportunities range from assisting in the office, social media and marketing to assisting with events.
 Freelance work opportunities include organising events/workshops and delivering events as a tutor.

 I consider myself to be near the beginning of my career, but already I know my proudest moments are when my work has an actual positive impact.
-Being able to reassure new disabled students, through talking about the challenges and opportunities of being at University.
+Being able to reassure new disabled students, by talking about the challenges and opportunities of being at University.
 Being able to provide supported inclusive events for deaf women to be empowered, learn and socialise.

 I am proud when I am able to successfully portray disabled people’s stories and experiences through my research work – whether these are stories of communication barriers, experiences of diagnosis, experiences of employment and gaps in service provisions for them personally.
 Writing these stories and experiences have a powerful impact in bringing my work to life.